debruce-perpetual/KronosXPredict/README.md

 - Model configuration via `nlohmann::json`
 - Dynamic loading of concrete implementations (e.g. VARX, state-space MLE, nonlinear/Torch models) as shared libraries

-This repository currently ships with a **stub plugin** (`KronosPredict_stub`) used to exercise the API and tests.
+This repository currently ships with a **stub plugin** (`KronosXPredict_stub`) used to exercise the API and tests.
 Real models can be implemented as additional plugins later.

 ---